serans/bt-intervalometer/README.md

 bt-intervalometer
 =================

-bt-intervalometer is an Arduino-based intervalometer with bluetooth interface intended to be used in time-lapse photography.
+bt-intervalometer is an Arduino-based intervalometer with a bluetooth interface intended to be used in time-lapse photography.

 Features:
   * Adjustable shooting interval, shutter time, and number of pictures to be taken.